Rethinking the Global Knowledge of CLIP in Training-Free Open-Vocabulary Semantic Segmentation: Introduction

 \section{Introduction}

-Semantic segmentation aims to assign a semantic label to each pixel within an image.
-With the rise of deep learning~\cite{FCN, Deeplabv1, Deeplabv2, PSPNet, Mask2Former, MaskFormer}, semantic segmentation performance has been dramatically improved, but still relies on close-set training covering a limited number of categories.
-In real world, there are a large number of open-vocabulary classes that are not seen during training and the closed-set semantic segmentation methods may not be able to make predictions for them.
+\IEEEPARstart{S}{emantic} segmentation aims to assign a semantic label to each pixel within an image.
+With the rise of deep learning, the performance of semantic segmentation~\cite{FCN, Deeplabv1, Deeplabv2, PSPNet, Mask2Former, MaskFormer, TMM1,TMM2,TMM3} has been dramatically improved, but still relies on closed-set training covering a limited number of categories.
+In the real world, there are a large number of open-vocabulary classes that are not seen during training, and the closed-set semantic segmentation methods may not be able to make predictions for them.
 To deal with open-vocabulary semantic segmentation (OVSS) problem, many methods~\cite{GroupViT, TCL, CoCu, ODISE, OVSeg, OpenSeg, SimSeg, LSeg, CATSeg} have been developed and exhibit superior generalization ability to unseen categories.
 However, most of OVSS methods still heavily rely on time-consuming training with large-scale image-caption pairs or class-agnostic masks, which hinders the application of OVSS methods in practice.

 Recent works modify large-scale vision-language pre-trained model CLIP~\cite{CLIP} to perform OVSS in a \textit{training-free} manner.
 Though CLIP demonstrates superior zero-shot performance for image classification task, it cannot be directly applied to OVSS, as the patch-wise representation of CLIP tends to encode homogeneous image-level properties, hindering pixel-level prediction.
 Previous methods for TF-OVSS~\cite{MaskCLIP, ClearCLIP, CLIPSurgery, CLIPtrase, SCLIP} view global knowledge of CLIP as harmful for segmentation.
 They modify the attention mechanism in the final block of CLIP, which encourages each patch to primarily focus on itself or the neighboring patches within a narrow local window.
-Though image features are more distinct across patches, the CLIP's ability to aggregate global context information, which is known to be useful in conventional semantic segmentation practice~\cite{PSPNet} for distinguishing confusing categories, is significantly weakened.
+Though image features are more distinct across patches, the CLIP's ability to aggregate global context information is significantly weakened.
 As a result, the segmentation performance of these works is largely constrained.